Educational Requirements

 -

-- A master's degree in science communication, journalism, or a specialized science field can significantly enhance your career prospects.
+- Consider a master's degree in science communication, journalism, or a specialized science field.
+This can significantly enhance your expertise and career prospects.

 -